-New Mexico state laws make illegal: leaving unattended or improperly handling fire; discarding refuse on public or private land without permission; polluting streams, lakes and other water; damaging property; damaging or otherwise interfering with telephone wires or communications; reckless handling of firearms; and hunting while under the influence of alcohol or other intoxicants.
+New Mexico state laws make it illegal to leave a fire unattended or to improperly handle fire; to litter; to pollute streams, lakes and other water; damage property; to recklessly or carelessly handle a firearms; and to hunt while under the influence of alcohol or other intoxicants.

 |It is unlawful to:|

 |• Hunt protected species without a valid New Mexico Game-hunting License and all applicable licenses, permits, tags, stamps or validations; or fail to tag any big game or turkey.|

 |• Hunt protected species using licenses, tags, permits, stamps or validations belonging to another individual or take or attempt to take a protected species for another person, except as permitted when assisting a licensed mobility-impaired or handicapped hunter (pages 11, 12).|

 |• Kill more than one of the following: elk, pronghorn antelope, Barbary sheep, bighorn sheep, ibex, javelina, oryx, bear or deer during any license year, except as permitted by rule.|

 |• Apply for, buy or use more than one license or tag for any species per license year.|

 |• Shine spotlights or other artificial lights into areas where big-game species or livestock may be present, while in possession of any sporting arm, except as permitted by rule for raccoon (page 127).|

 |• Take or attempt to take game species by the aid of baiting or scenting.
 Knowingly take or attempt to take game species in a baited or scented area, except quail on private land.
 Hunters should be aware a baited area is considered to be baited for 10 days after the removal of the bait.
 Individuals may use scent-masking agents on their person, but these agents may not be used to attract game species.|

 |• Use live animals as blinds or decoys to take or attempt to take game species.|